 All SBS Battery Test Equipment DC load banks come standard with multiple auto-stop settings and built-in protection to ensure that the batteries are never damaged due to over-discharge.

-The SBS-8400 load bank has the added feature of a built-in data monitoring/acquisition system complete with wireless modules and software.
+The SBS-8400, SBS-200CT, and SBS-4815 load banks have the added feature of a built-in data monitoring/acquisition system complete with wireless modules and software.
 The wireless modules are easy to hook up and eliminate hundreds of feet of signal wire to untangle before every use.
 Each module can record the real-time voltage of up to four individual cells or multi-cell blocks.